 Take a two hour trolley tour of historic Bellefontaine Cemetery led by a Bellefontaine Master Guide featuring stories of the many notables buried at Bellefontaine as well as architectural highlights and horticulture features found on the grounds.

-Tours are held "Rain or Shine" on the second Saturday of each month, 10am to 12pm.
+Tours are held "Rain or Shine," from 10am to 12pm.
 Seating is limited.
 Reservations are required by calling the cemetery office, 314-381-0750, or registering online - see website.
 The tour is FREE, but donations are appreciated.

 The historic Bellefontaine Cemetery was started in 1849 by a group of prominent men from the city of St. Louis.
 Almerin Hotchkiss, an associate of Frederick Law Olmsted who designed New York's Central Park, was hired to design the layout of the cemetery.
 Hotchkiss became friends with Henry Shaw and with his help, the cemetery is now noted to have one of the finest collections of trees in the St. Louis area.
 Amazing examples of architecture and cemetery art can also be found at Bellefontaine Cemetery, as well as the final resting places for many famous people including Adolphus Busch, of the famed Anheuser-Busch beer brewery; William Clark, famous explorer of the Lewis and Clark Expedition; and James Eads, architect who designed the St. Louis Eads Bridge.

 Bellefontaine Cemetery is open daily for visiting 8am to 5pm, with extended hours in the summer.
 The Cemetery hosts many private and public, bus, walking and special themed tours throughout the year.